helmigandi/go-jwt-1/README.md

 ## Important Note

+If you are use **ES256** with a private key adding a passphrase to protect your private key.
 Some functions like `x509.IsEncryptedPEMBlock()` and `x509.DecryptPEMBlock()` are technically deprecated in modern Go versions, but they're still commonly used when dealing with encrypted PEM blocks.
 For production systems, you might want to consider using a key management service or other more modern approaches.